BerndHessling/ShinyQC/README.md

 ## <a name="head4"></a> Setting up MaxQuant for each SampleType

-1. Go to the raw file type-specific sub-folder (e.g.“D:/QC-software/BSA”).
-It contains a dummy.raw file, an PeptidesOfInterest.txt file and an “borders.txt” file which need to be configured.

-2. Create an MaxQuant parameter file by starting MaxQuant and follow the upcoming steps:

-    +	Load the “Dummy.raw” file from the workflow type folder.

-    +	Configure the “Group-specific parameters” and “Global parameters” according to your Raw file type.
+The following steps need to be performed for every SampleType individually:

+1. As a first step run a regular MaxQuant search of your standard file with appropriate settings and uncheck the "Include contaminats" options in MaxQuant (located in "Global parameters/Sequences").

+2. If everything worked out fine, load the created mqpar.xml file of that data analysis, remove the raw file and replace it by the "dummy.raw" file located in your SampleType folder.

-    +	Save the changed parameter file by the “Save parameters” button using default location and name.
+3. Save the changed parameter file by the “Save parameters” button using default location and name.

-    +	Close MaxQuant.
+4. Close MaxQuant

-    ***Important: If you work with a low complex standard like BSA, which contains standard proteins, you should uncheck the "Include contaminats" options in MaxQuant (located in "Global parameters/Sequences")***

 ## <a name="head5"></a> Analyze first raw file for each SampleType